 Is Burdock the same as Thistle?

-No. Burdock is different to thistle, regardless of it being common thistle or milk thistle.
+No. Burdock is different from thistle, regardless of whether it is a common thistle or milk thistle.
 There are different parts of the plants that are sought for use as a result of their different characteristics.
 Some distinguishing characteristics are provided in the burdock vs thistle differences section discussed earlier.

 Is Burdock Milk Thistle?

 No. Burdock is not milk thistle.
-These are two completely different plants, however, they are from the same family being the Asteraceae family.
+These are two completely different plants, however, they are from the same family.
 For more about telling one from the other, take a look at the burdock vs thistle differences section in the opening of this article.

 Is Burdock in the Thistle Family?